BioTroopB/ReArticulate/README.md

 ---

 *"Helping reassociate the disassociated — one bone at a time."*
-— **Kevin P. Klier**, Buffalo Human Evolutionary Morphology Lab, 2026# ReArticulate ML-powered tool to predict whether two primate shoulder bones belong to the same individual
+— **Kevin P. Klier**, Buffalo Human Evolutionary Morphology Lab, 2026